letsencrypt/boulder/README.md

 Objects are also passed from one component to another on change events.
 For example, when a client provides a successful response to a validation challenge, it results in a change to the corresponding validation object.
 The Validation Authority forwards the new validation object to the Storage Authority for storage, and to the Registration Authority for any updates to a related Authorization object.

 Boulder uses gRPC for inter-component communication.
 For components that you want to be remote, it is necessary to instantiate a "client" and "server" for that component.
 The client implements the component's Go interface, while the server has the actual logic for the component.
-More details in `amqp-rpc.go`.
+More details on this communication model can be found in the [gRPC documentation](http://www.grpc.io/docs/).

 The full details of how the various ACME operations happen in Boulder are laid out in [DESIGN.md](https://github.com/letsencrypt/boulder/blob/master/DESIGN.md)